-Memorial Hall was constructed in 1915 and given to the Town of Pine Plains in memory of John McIntyre, his wife Elizabeth Hauver and their children, by their philanthropic granddaughter, Mary Ellen Lapham Saunders who grew up in Pine Plains with her grandparents.
+Memorial Hall, the original name of our building, was constructed in 1915 and given to the Town of Pine Plains in memory of John McIntyre, his wife Elizabeth Hauver and their children, by their philanthropic granddaughter, Mary Ellen Lapham Saunders who grew up in Pine Plains with her grandparents.
 For the better part of the 20th century, Pine Plains was defined by the cultural events and happenings at Memorial Hall.

 The majestic brick building on Church street stood tall and proud as a symbol of the town’s important place in the region.
 According to the original certificate of incorporation, Memorial Hall was, among its many uses…